trans/yamldom.cr/README.md

 ```

 Lastly, note that the value 100 in the document is still stored internally as a String.
-It isn't an Integer because *composition* is a stage before *construction* -- in which
+It isn't an Integer because *composition* is a stage before *construction* in which
-node would be converted to native data types.
-But, that also means additional information
+the node would be converted to a native data type.
+But, that also means additional
-such as the tag would be lost.
+information such as the tag would be lost.

 <!--